List of Star Fox characters: Aparoid Queen

-Anglar Army

-The are a race of anglerfish-like creatures that reside in the Toxic Seas of Venom.
-They first appeared in Star Fox Command.
-It is implied in the Venom Level of the storyline "Fox and Krystal" that the Anglar were created by Andross through mutations caused by his experiments on Venom's oceans.
+The Aparoid and their queen are represented in the Super Smash Bros. series as collectable trophies.

 Anglar Emperor

 The is the leader of the Anglar race, and the primary antagonist of Star Fox Command.
 Originating on Venom, he appears as a final boss for several missions.
 He pilots a large serpent-like creature known as the Arrowhead.
-In some of the final missions, he becomes a very large angler fish, capable of taking the player's ship into his mouth, which is reminiscent of an attack used by Andross in other games.
+In some missions, he becomes a very large angler fish, capable of taking the player's ship into his mouth, which is reminiscent of an attack used by Andross in other games.
+It is implied that the Anglar race was created by Andross.